-Genetic research studies may create special risks to human subjects and their relatives.
-These involve medical, psychosocial, legal and economic risks, such as the possible loss of privacy, insurability, and employability, change in immigration status and limits on education options, and may create a social stigma.
-Knowledge of one's genetic make-up may also affect one's knowledge of the disease risk status of family members.
+Research that generates or uses genetic information may create special risks to human subjects and their relatives.
+These involve medical, psychosocial, legal and economic risks, such as the possible loss of privacy, insurability, and employability, and may result in stigmatization and discrimination.
+Information about one's own genetic make-up may also provide information about family members.